SS25-Internet-Technology/Hotel_Project/README.md

 ### Business Logic

-During the hotel room booking process, the user can select one of the hotel's extra services: Service 1 is television, and Service 2 is the minibar.
+As part of the system functionality, before a user can book a room, the admin must first add the room to the system.
+Only after this action is completed does the room appear in the room table and become available for booking.
+During the hotel room booking process, the user can also select from the hotel’s extra services: Service 1 is television, and Service 2 is the minibar.

 | Extra Option        | Choices                | Price Impact       |
 |---------------------|------------------------|--------------------|